salehiin/milestoneTenBackend-Database/m3/coffee-store-client/README.md

 # NoSQL - No declarative Query Language
 # Collection(all), Document(each one) - {a: 1, b: 2, c: 3}, {a: 1, b: 2, c: 3}, {a: 1, b: 2, c: 3}

+# "the best thing of your life is in the other side of the pain"
+# git commit -m "v54.6 backend & frontend setup ready with bothend data show"
+# git commit -m "v54.7-8 form ready, using form data send from client side to server side dynamically with recap"
+# git commit -m "v54.9 module summary"

 # 54.8 - 03:30 - important concept

 # 55.1 - MongoDB intro - pay0cent/Z13O3a3txOZ6tQc1, crud project setup - &conceptual